frankenstan/zishuaiz.github.io/_posts/2017-04-11-how-to-enable-mathjax-in-github-pages.md

   - add `mathjax: true` in your post
   - test your website, it maybe not working on latex/mathjax

 # Problems and solutions

 - I forked this theme and I see the origin theme support mathjax/latex, but it is nothing in my theme, all the source code are the same, but why, why my forked jekyll theme not support mathjax/latex, why my forked jekyll not showing like the origin.

-- I notice that the chrome show that `This page is trying to load scripts from unauthenticated sources` in top right of the address bar, when I click to load the script, the chrome show that this site is unsafe, and the site bar is become red.
+- I notice that the chrome show that `This page is trying to load scripts from unauthenticated sources` in top right of the address bar, when I click to load the script, the chrome show that this site is unsafe, and the site bar become red.

 - So how to enable your github pages support   `https`,